 Catastrophes are our anchors.
 Even though they drag us down, we cling to them in the face of our own drowning.

 When the dust settles, or the boat sinks, or the leader dies, who do we blame?
 Who bears the brunt of our rage?

 Do we give in to repetition, easy habits of hatred and fear?
 Or do we seek nuance?
 Do we try to understand our own complicity?
 Do we try to break the cycles that perpetuate the same pain?

 Perhaps, like railroad icon Casey Jones, we can become heroes.
 Perhaps we can give our own lives to stave off disaster for others.

 CODA: A Personal Story

-Three years ago, on the evening of April 13, I went into labor.
-Three years ago, on the evening of April 15, my son was born.
+On the evening of April 13, I went into labor.
+On the evening of April 15, my son was born.
 His arrival was nothing but joy.

 But that day in between, that April 14, remains one of the longest days of my life.
 24 hours of anticipation, uncertainty, the accumulating pain required to bring out new life.

 “It was not December and it was not May, was the fourteenth of April that is Ruination Day.” —Gillian Welch, Ruination Day, Part II